networknext/next/docs/run_your_own_client_and_server.md

 This public key is how the client handshakes with your server and establishes a secure connection.
 It is safe for this public key to be embedded in your client executable and known by your players.

-Now for the server.cpp, we will _not_ set the buyer private key in the source code, as this is bad practice to commit secrets to your code repository.
-Instead, we will pass in the datacenter and private key using environment variables later.
+Now for the server.cpp, we will _not_ set the buyer private key in the source code, because it is bad security to commit secrets to your repository.
+Instead, we will pass in the datacenter and private key using environment variables later on.

 For Linux and MacOS: